NexMaker-Fab/guide-book/doc/2git.md

 Git is easy to learn and has a tiny footprint with lightning fast performance.
 It outclasses SCM tools like Subversion, CVS, Perforce, and ClearCase with features like cheap local branching, convenient staging areas, and multiple workflows.

-We can learn the general knowledge on[GIT](https://git-scm.com/) We can get the detail information about git on the [GIT pro](https://git-scm.com/book/en/v2)
+We can learn the general knowledge on[Git](https://git-scm.com/) We can get the detail information about git on the [Git pro](https://git-scm.com/book/en/v2)